 If you’re new to the Mable platform, you’ll quickly find that it’s pretty simple to use.
 It’s free to sign up, but even before you do, you have the ability to search for independent workers in your area.

 When you do search, you can use our filters to select things that are important to you.
 Maybe you’re looking for specific skills and qualifications.
 Or perhaps you want to engage someone who can speak your language, or who has the same interests as you.
 Whatever filters you choose, you’ll be able to see a list of relevant support workers in your vicinity and decide who you want to contact via the platform.
 Once you complete the quick sign up process, you can start a conversation with your chosen workers.The hardest thing is to find a perfect match, so you should also look at workers that are a close match, and if they might be able to acquire the skills you need.
 Or you might be able to find what you’re looking for in two workers or a team of workers.
-If you’re getting stu might need to reduce filters and re-post the job, or post two jobs to cover the different things needed.
+If you’re getting stuck you might need to reduce filters and re-post the job, or post two jobs to cover the different things needed.

 Why post a job?